spokenwebsites/ADP_Front/README.md

-# Strapi application

-A quick description of your strapi application
-# movie-api-strapi
+# Frontend of the ADP

+Pull Repository
+cd into frontend_new
+npm install
+ng build